When Confederate Monuments Represent Reconciliation

 It seems to me that you only pardon the sins that you don’t really think sinful.
 You only forgive criminals when they commit what you don’t regard as crimes, but rather as conventions.
 You forgive a conventional duel just as you forgive a conventional divorce.
 You forgive because there isn’t anything to be forgiven. —G. K. Chesterton

-People in the South before 1865 weren’t historically anomalous devils, though; their wrongness with regard to slavery was the rule rather than the exception.
-Before the 19th century, for the overwhelming majority of human societies, servitude was an unquestioned fact of life.
-They were just holdouts from a pre-industrial, pre-capitalist time when slavery made economic sense.
-We only like to cast them as Hollywood villains because of their cultural proximity to ourselves.

-Nonetheless, God’s justice couldn’t sleep forever.
-Hundreds of thousands of brothers, husbands, and sons—many of whom were teenagers—had the meat ripped from their bones by cannon and musket fire.
+God’s justice couldn’t sleep forever.
+Hundreds of thousands of brothers, husbands and sons—many of whom were teenagers—had the meat ripped from their bones by cannon fire.
 That stench of death may have never left the American psyche.

 As of Tuesday night, Baltimore started the process of removing Confederate memorials, and the Spirit probably won’t be spared.
 It was vandalized on Monday, and city governments are often on the same page ideologically as iconoclastic mobs.

 That monument is from 1903, but its sentiment is anything but “outdated.”
-In 2015, a sculpture called The Pieta of Joan of Arc was unveiled by the U.S. Army at Fort Drum, New York.
-It has a similar theme about unbiased moral courage during war.
+In 2015, a sculpture called The Pieta of Joan of Arc was unveiled by the U.S. Army at Fort Drum, New York, has a similar theme about unbiased moral courage during war.

 We don’t (or shouldn’t) go to war because we love the enemy’s suffering.
 It’s that kind of tribalistic militarism that needs to be consigned to the trash heap of history, not the memorials of our fallen enemies.
 But this sentiment is nowhere to be found in mainstream moral messaging.
 Why aren’t we allowed to deal with the country’s deadliest war with a moral gravitas that is uncontroversial anywhere else?

 The Civil War was not a war of conquest.
-The South is not a subjugated foreign nation, but an essential component of the Union.
-The South—and, importantly, the United States in general—paid for the sin of slavery with horror and hardship that the modern person can’t imagine.
+The South is not a subjugated foreign nation, but an essential component of the United States.
+The South—and, importantly, the nation in general—paid for its sin of slavery with horror and hardship that the modern person can’t imagine.
 The Southern states were re-admitted to the Union, and the restoration of fraternity began.
-Southerners get to honor their dead and memorialize their heroes, too, because healthy families don’t hold grudges.
+Southerners get to honor their dead not because they were fighting on the correct side, but because they’re allowed to grapple with the texture of sacrifice and war as their culture experienced it.
+Just like Yankees do.
+That’s what memorials are for.

-The fanatics who are trying to bring statues down are are so obsessed with moral rightness that they forget that part of being good is loving your enemies rather than hating them.
-Love—agape, not the “love” that we’re lectured about in empty sloganeering—crowds out vengeance and tempers impulses to hurt.
+Those who are trying to bring statues down are so are so obsessed with moral rightness that they forget that part of being good is loving your enemies rather than hating them.
+Love—agape, not the “love” that we’re lectured about in empty sloganeering—and crowds out vengeance and tempers impulses to hurt.

 Anti-memorial activists can learn something from the father of Heather Heyer, the woman who was killed in Charlottesville.
 He forgave the white supremacist who murdered his daughter, and he expressed that he did so because of God’s example on the Cross.
 There is no political justification for this kind of charity because the goal of politics, like war, is to defeat an enemy.
 Undiscriminating compassion is strategically useless when it’s tribe vs. tribe.